tatsuya/effective-java/chapter-4.md

 # Chapter 4: Classes and Interfaces

+Classes and interfaces lie at the heart of the Java programming language.
+They are its basic units of abstraction.
+The language provides many powerful ele- ments that you can use to design classes and interfaces.
+This chapter contains guidelines to help you make the best use of these elements so that your classes and interfaces are usable, robust, and flexible.

 ## Item 13: Minimize the accessibility of classes and members

 - This concept, known as information hiding or encapsulation, is one of the fundamental tenets of software design.